Recovery

 I'm never sore anymore.
 Am I still building muscle?

 Yes!
 Soreness is a terrible metric for growth.
-If your lifts are going up in weight or reps over time, you are building muscle, regardless of how sore you feel the next day.
+If your lifts are going up in weight or reps over time.
+You are building muscle, regardless of how sore you feel the next day.

 Can dehydration make DOMS worse?